ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 ```{.haskell include=articles/src/Examples/Recursive/Cata.hs snippet=inOrderCata}
 ```

-Hopefully this shows how recursion-schemes and the use of **algebras** helps give us more **power** by having knowledge of our data's **structure** at the cost of a little boiler-plate.
+This shows how recursion-schemes and the use of **algebras** helps give us more **power** by having knowledge of our data's **structure** at the cost of a little boiler-plate.